-If the number of relative strengths (bullet points above) is taken as a guide, the 100D is the clear winner of the match-up (9 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 100D is the clear winner of the match-up (14 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Canon 1Ds Mark III vs Panasonic GX85

 - Leica Q Typ 116 vs Panasonic FZ2500